BitcoinDesign/Guide/guide/designing-products/user-research-resources.md

 ###### [Automatic Cloud Backup (Seedless) Wallet Research](https://docs.google.com/document/d/11KbQnor7kQPdzHKmycBLPwOKyVo3t99nUEQYpVsik_o/edit?usp=sharing)

-*According to research conducted, users who are new to crypto lack confidence in their ability to safely hold and keep track of their seed phrase.
-It’s no secret that manually writing down a 12-24 word seed phrase mnemonic is an unfamiliar motion, causing this user group to accidentally misplace their seed phrase.
-As designers and product builders, our number 1 priority should be to create experiences that not only ensure the physical safety of a user’s funds, but the emotional security as well.
-At a high level, the goal of this research is to discover if automatic cloud backups can empower new-to-crypto users to confidently create and secure their own bitcoin wallets.*
+*Research on user new to crypto around whether they are confident in their ability to safely hold and keep track of seed phrases.
+Goal of the research was to discover whether automatic cloud backups could empower users to confidently secure their own bitcoin wallets.*

 Published in May 2021 by Maggie Valentine.